owenparsons/sae_network_analysis/README.md

 2. How can we leverage feature steering techniques to gain insights into the dependencies between co-occurring features, or alternatively, to understand how they might contribute independently in similar ways?
 3. To what extent can we apply network analysis approaches to assess feature importance and illuminate the relationships between features?

+[A demo notebook is available](./notebooks/connectivity_demo.ipynb) to showcase the capabilities of this research.

 ## Libraries Used

 This project utilizes the following libraries: